justinslack/justinslack.com/show/times-we-used-to-spend-the-funktion.md

 [Larry Heard - The Calm & Chaos EP](https://www.discogs.com/Larry-Heard-The-Calm-Chaos-EP/master/277508)

-**Transcript**: And appropriately to end, So Much Joy by Mr Larry Heard, a reminder of the amazing times we used to spend.
+**Transcript**: And appropriately to end, So Much Joy by Mr Larry Heard, a reminder of the wonderful times we used to spend.

 <figure class="align--center internal--image">
   <img src="/static/images/shows/blu-last-night.jpg" alt="Blu: The last event" loading="lazy">